luord/luord.github.io/content/Software/genetic.md

 ## Appendix (On Implementation)

-I mentioned above that implementation doesn't matter and it indeed doesn't but for the sake of completeness I wanted to bring notice to the implementation of the `crossover` and `tournament_selection` methods.
+I mentioned above that implementation doesn't matter and it indeed doesn't but for the sake of completeness—to fully explain the genetic algorithm—I wanted to go over what happens during crossover and tournament selection.
+Howevever to do that, we can write tests for them instead of explaining the implementations line by line![^jokes]

     :::python
     # ...